MEDICAL DEVICE GOLD PLATING

 Gold plating of plastics has many medical device component applications as well.
 ProPlate® has developed a proprietary process for electroplating polymers selectively that meets the stringent toxicity and biocompatibility requirements.
 Traditional plating on plastic processes requires toxic chromic acid etches to get adhesion to the substrate.
 However, through Meta-Poly®, selective metal coating onto polymers, ProPlate® can successfully adhere metal to plastic without toxic etchants.
 This Gold plating on polymer substrates can be used for radiopaque markers in catheter devices like extruded tubing, balloon catheters, stents, and catheter tips.
 It can also be used for electrical circuits through plating selectively and creating current-conducting paths onto a polymer.

 Gold metal plating is required to manufacture medical contacts for electrical conductivity and corrosion resistance.
 One example of an application for Gold plating in which ProPlate® helped a manufacturer cut costs and maintain high-quality standards was for hearing aid battery contacts.
 The fabrication of the battery contacts was performed through progressive die stamping of beryllium copper, which would be Nickel-plated before Gold.
-The contact was very small and fragile.
-Barrel plating techniques damaged the part, so ProPlate® suggested “rack plating” the contacts and had the OEM change the stamp to a strip.
+Due to the small and fragile nature of the contact, and the damage caused by barrel plating techniques, ProPlate® suggested “rack plating” for the contacts and had the OEM change the stamp to a strip.
 With a custom fabricated rack, the parts were Gold plated at high volumes without damaging them, which gave them the electrical conductivity and corrosion resistance they needed while saving the supplier defect and damage costs of the battery contacts.

 Thoracotomy surgical instrument handles such as scissors, tweezers, graspers, forceps, and needle holders can require medical-grade Gold plating for identification purposes.
 The Gold plating function also adds corrosion resistance and an aesthetic appeal while remaining bio-compatible.